bhargav12341996/Excel-Projects/Excel Projects/Vrindha Store Analysis/README.md

 Store “Vrinda” wants to analyze the annual sales report of 2022 to understand their customer behavior to improve its sales strategy for 2023.

 # Insights we are trying to find from the project:
-•	Which month got the highest sales and orders?
+•	Which month got the highest sales and orders? <br>
 •	Who purchased more, men or women?
 •	What are the different order statuses?
 •	Compare the sales and orders using single chart.